ryancheung/FreeTypeSharp/README.md

 # Usage

 There's no magic(abstraction) based on the original C freetype API.
 All managed API are almost identical with the original freetype C API.
-Import the namespace `FreeTypeSharp.Native` and then you can play the font rendering as what you do in C.
+Import the namespaces like `using FreeTypeSharp.Native;` and `using static FreeTypeSharp.Native.FT;`, then you can play the font rendering as what you do in C.

 Optionally, a facade `FT_FaceRecFacade` was provided to handle some basic job.
 Feel free to use it.